 Paul Portner, Department of Linguistics, Georgetown University

-- "Verbal mood and sentence mood: concepts and current theories"- 22 March 2018
+- "Verbal mood and sentence mood: concepts and current theories" - 22 mars 2018

-- "Comparison in compositional and discourse semantics"- 29 March 2018
+- "Comparison in compositional and discourse semantics"- 29 mars 2018

-- "De se interpretation and challenges to the unified analysis"- 5 April 2018
+- "De se interpretation and challenges to the unified analysis"- 5 avril 2018

 Within linguistics and philosophy, the concept of mood is used to talk about two main topics: Verbal mood refers to the category which includes indicatives and subjunctives, while sentence mood encompasses the declarative, interrogative, and imperative types which are associated with characteristic conventions of use.
 Many topics in linguistics are linked to the theory of one or the other type of mood, such as infinitives, speech acts, modal concord, and verb movement.
 Verbal mood and sentence mood are themselves closely related, in ways which have not been given an adequate analysis; for example, subjunctive and infinitive forms are used as imperatives in many languages, while indicative verbal mood is part of what marks a root clause as appropriate for making an assertion (declarative sentence mood) or asking a question (interrogative).